celo-examples/Celo-VotingDapp/README.md

 ## About The Project

-Buy me a coffee dapp is built to help the audience send tips/support to their favourite creators.
-The dapp was  deployed on the Celo Blockchain using Celo Composer.
+Voting Dapp smart contract was written in solidity and depoloyed to the Celo blockchain.
+It's a decentralized voting system, built using the Celo composer for smart contract interactions.

 ## Built With